miketaylr/python-webpage-inliner/README.md

 A webpage inliner in Python

 This script works by checking what external CSS and JS resources (css, javascript) a webpage references, downloads and inlines them.
+At which point it's trivial to grep for interesting patterns over a page.

 It could possibly do more interesting things in the future.

 ## Getting this to work

 1) Install dependencies

-- `pip install BeautifulSoup`
+* `pip install BeautifulSoup`
-- `pip install feedparser`
+* `pip install feedparser`
-- `git submodule init && git submodule update`
+* `git submodule init && git submodule update`

 2) Build Gumbo.
-See their [README](https://github.com/google/gumbo-parser/blob/master/README.md)
+See their [README](https://github.com/google/gumbo-parser/blob/master/README.md).

 I had to install `libtool`, `automake`, and `autoconf` with `brew` to make this work, FWIW/YMMV/YOLO.